mbareford/container-blogs/hpc_container_factory.md

 Creating the Initial Container Image
 ------------------------------------

-The making of an application-specific container takes place within the factory builds area, e.g., `~/work/builds/gromacs`.
+The making of an application-specific container takes place within the factory builds folder, e.g., `~/work/builds/gromacs`.
 Presented below is the top-level creation script for the [GROMACS](https://www.gromacs.org/) code.

 <details>